Database Theory in Action: Direct Access to Query Answers: Conclusion

 \section{Conclusion}

 We have implemented efficient direct-access and single-access algorithms for lexicographic and sum orders.
-Our experiments demonstrate promising performance relative to database system strategies, though the latter can be competitive or faster for small result sizes, simple lexicographic orders, or small $k$ values of accessed positions.
-We also find that direct access requires a relatively small number of accesses before it begins to outperform single access in practice.
-Looking ahead, further work is needed to integrate these algorithms more tightly into database engines, and parallelization offers a clear opportunity to improve their competitiveness.
+Our experiments demonstrate promising performance relative to database system strategies, though the latter can be competitive for small result sizes, simple lexicographic orders, or small $k$ values of accessed positions.
+We also found that direct access requires a relatively small number of accesses before it begins to outperform single access in practice.
+Looking ahead, further work is needed to integrate these algorithms into database engines, and parallelization offers a clear opportunity to improve their performance.
+The archive version of this paper includes more experiments than the ones presented here~\cite{hu2026databasetheoryactiondirect}.